texfaq/texfaq.github.io/FAQ-oddpage.md

-The package [`ifoddpage`](http://ctan.org/pkg/ifoddpage) is designed to provide the same facility; crucially, it can behave ''sensibly'' even if you are typesetting for one-side printing only; like the [`changepage`](http://ctan.org/pkg/changepage) it uses a 'check' command `\checkoddpage`.
-The conditional 'side' flags are set using (Plain) TeX conditionals; they are defined locally, so that you can minimise their use of TeX workspace&nbsp;&mdash;
+The package [`ifoddpage`](http://ctan.org/pkg/ifoddpage) is designed to provide the same facility; crucially, it can behave ''sensibly'' even if you are typesetting for one-side printing only; like the [`changepage`](http://ctan.org/pkg/changepage) it uses a ''check'' command `\checkoddpage`.
+The conditional ''side'' flags are set using (Plain) TeX conditionals; they are defined locally, so that you can minimise their use of TeX workspace&nbsp;&mdash;
 see the package documentation for the somewhat tricky sequence